 If you are renting a home that does not provide linens for the dates of your vacation, you don't need to purchase or pack linens.
 You can rent bed linens and bath towels for your stay from Surf or Sound Linens, and have them delivered to your home for your check-in.

-Place your order conveniently online at:
+Place your order conveniently online by navigating to your Reservation Details.

 Some of our owners expressly request that guests not smoke at their homes.
 This is primarily due to health complications that they or family members have associated with residue left from cigarette, cigar, or pipe smoke.
 Please do not reserve a non-smoking home if anyone in your party smokes.
 If our cleaning/inspection staff detects evidence of smoking within a non-smoking home, then the entire cost of cleaning and deodorizing will be charged to the credit card on file.